 This diatomite is a coarse grade of Diatomaceous Earth and is more suitable as a mineral supplement than as an insecticide.
 For those looking to use this as an organic insecticide, it's suggested to use Food Grade Diatomaceous Earth, listed below, which is super fine and more effective against insects.
+This product retains some insecticidal properties, but not as much as our other grades.

 About Diatomite (DE) for Poultry: